bulletmark/cdhist/README.md

 $ sudo pip3 install .
 ```

-### CONFIGURATION
+### SETUP

-Each user who wants to use the cdhist facility should source the
+Each user who wants to use the cdhist facility must source the
 `cdhist.bashrc` file into their bashrc, i.e in `~/.bashrc`
 just add the following lines: